 Founded in 1945 as a social club for women and a center for women’s organizations and other civic groups, the Women’s City Club has been headquartered in the Blinn House since its inception.
 The home was acquired by the Club, with support from philanthropist Gloria Crane Gartz, to provide a comfortable, elegant place for women to meet, socialize and work together on various community projects.
 Over its many years, the Women’s City Club welcomed thousands of members, guests, and visitors and hosted scores of memorable events.

-Last spring, after more than 75 years of service to its members and the Pasadena community, the Women's City Club of Pasadena decided to dissolve and transfer ownership of the Edmund Blinn House to Pasadena Heritage.
+In 2021, after more than 75 years of service to its members and the Pasadena community, the Women’s City Club of Pasadena decided to dissolve and transfer ownership of the Edmund Blinn House to Pasadena Heritage.

 The Edmund Blinn House and George Washington Maher, Architect

 The Blinn House, located at 160 N. Oakland Ave. in Pasadena, was designed in 1905 by renowned Chicago architect George Washington Maher who also designed the Blinn’s home in Chicago.
 It is a two and a half story Prairie Style house about 8,000 square feet, with finely detailed woodwork and paneling, beautiful fireplaces, and hardwood floors.
 Second floor bedrooms and sitting rooms, used as meeting rooms and office space by the Women’s City Club, will become Pasadena Heritage’s offices in the future.
 The third floor servants’ quarters will also become office and storage space after rehabilitation.